deathworlders/online/content/books/deathworlders/chapter-93-the-silent-earth.md

 Julian met those baleful amber eyes of his with a challenge of his own.
 “I’ll make it through.
 I’ve been through one Nightmare, right?”

 “Yeah.
 But you’ve *never* seen me mean, Julian.
 Not personally.
 You do this an’ I will spare you *no* hardship if I think it’ll forge a better weapon outta you.
 Nor will colonel Costello, nor Righteous, nor Warhorse.
 You think th’ Lodge was hard?
 I’mma put you through *worse* near every damn day for th’ next five years.
-Wit’ books an’ studying. *An’*’ yer still gonna do ’yer  job.
+Wit’ books an’ studying. *An’* 'yer still gonna do 'yer  job.
 You’re gonna train, an’ study, an’ you’ll be tested harder’n any of ‘em in SOR ever were, ‘cuz you need th’ credibility.
 So…if ‘yer up to it?
 If ‘yer ready ‘ta step up with the best there ever was, an’ prove ‘yer worthy ‘ta fight wit’ them?”

 Daar stood, stretched (...and maybe gave him a warning *show* of what kind of pain was to come) and went over to his women.
 “Be at Sharman’s front gate, five AM next Friday.
 Show up in just ‘yer runnin’ shorts, leave everythin’ else behind.
 Even ‘yer phone.
 You’ll be there an’ incommunicado ‘fer four months, no exceptions.
 An’ that will be th’ mos’ *basic* o’ beginnin’s.”